10 Great Things to Do in Pennsylvania in August

-Whether you want to listen to some great music, watch some of the best youth baseball players in the world, or see fascinating abandoned sites, there’s something great for you on this list.
+Whether you want to listen to some great music, watch some of the best youth baseball players in the world, or celebrate Pennsylvania culture, there’s something great for you on this list.

 Take some time to read over this list, and then start planning your travels in Pennsylvania to enjoy the last full month of summer.

 (Article Updated July 10, 2018 for Pennsylvania events in August 2018)

 Racing: A Need for Speed at the Mercer Museum in Doylestown – All Month (Sponsored)